Human activity has affected the quality and quantity of natural resources available to life on earth including:

 - Land and soil

 Humans are depleting the earth’s resources at an ever-increasing rate.
-This is the sum of an ever-increasing global population multiplied by an ever-increasing level of consumption per person.
+This is the product of an increasing global population multiplied by an ever-increasing level of consumption per person.
 More people on the planet leads to more: